janko/flickrie/README.md

 ## Issues

-Please, feel free to post any issues that you're having, I will be happy to help.
-I will also be happy if you let me know about any bugs.
+Please, feel free to post any issues that you're having.
+You can also post feature requests.

 ## Cedits